racemsethom5/ecotrack/README.md

 - **Zod** - Schema validation for both frontend forms and backend APIs
 - **Docker** - Containerization for consistent development and deployment environments

+##
+ 🤖 AI Usage

+AI assistance was used in the following areas:
+-

+**
+Design improvements
+**
+ - UI/UX enhancements and component styling
+-

+**
+Bug fixing
+**
+ - Debugging and resolving technical issues
+-

+**
+Documentation
+**
+ - README and setup guides